trumans/treehouse-react-app-course-manager/README.md

 If the application starts successfully a browser window/tab opens in courses page.

 # Pages
-App base URL is http://localhost:3000
+The application base URL is http://localhost:3000

 Page headers have a navigation bar with either Sign Up and Sign In links (if the is no active user) or the current login name and a Sign Out link.
+The Courses text on the left side is a link to the home page.

 ## Home page
-redirects to /courses
+Lists all courses by redirecting to /courses

 ## User Sign Up
 /signup